trufnetwork/rewards_contracts/contracts/reward_contract.md

 ## Overview

 The `RewardDistributor` is a smart contract designed to securely distribute ERC20 token rewards to eligible recipients.
-The contract utilizes a Merkle tree for efficient verification of reward claims and requires a GnosisSafe wallet for posting rewards, updating the fees, and managing signers.
+The contract utilizes a Merkle tree for efficient verification of reward claims and requires a [Safe Wallet](https://safe.global/wallet) for posting rewards, updating the fees, and managing signers.

 ### Key Features

 - **Reward Distribution via Merkle Trees**: This allows multiple recipients to claim rewards based on their inclusion in a Merkle tree.
-- **Multisig Signer Approval**: Key actions require multisign from GnosisSafe wallet.
+- **Multisig Signer Approval**: Distributing rewards require multisign from Safe wallet.
-- **Poster Fee Mechanism**: A small fee is paid by claimants to the individual who posts the reward root, to offset the gas fees spent distributing rewards.
+- **Poster Fee Mechanism**: A small fee is paid by claimants to the individual who posts the reward root (the `PosterService`) to offset the gas fees spent distributing rewards.

 ## Different roles involved

 - SignerService: Kwil network reward signer service.
-It signs new reward on Kwil network, and upload the signature onto Kwil network, which later will be used by PosterService to propose/comfirm/execute txs through GnosisSafe.
+It manages individual signatures for the SAFE wallet and uploads signatures to a Kwil database (to be used be `Poster Service`).
+Learn more about Kwil [here](https://docs.kwil.com).
-- Safe: GnosisSafe wallet.
-It's the admin role to update contract's state, through `postReward`/`updatePosterFee`.
+- Safe: Safe wallet that has admin privileges to update a contract's state, through `postReward`/`updatePosterFee`.
-- PosterService: A service dedicated to pose transactions through GnosisSafe to this contract.
+- PosterService: A service that uses transactions from `SignerService` to propose/confirm/execute transactions through Safe to this contract.
 - User: A wallet which is able to claim reward through `claimReward`, providing proofs.

 NOTE: A diagram of the workflow is available in [README](../README.md).

 ## Contract Components

-### GnosisSafe Wallet
+### Safe Wallet

-The GnosisSafe wallet acts admin to:
+The Safe wallet acts as the administrator to:

-- post reward
+- Post rewards
-- update poster fee
+- Update poster fee
-- update signer list (through GnosisSafe directly)
+- Update signer list (through Safe directly)

 ### Reward Posting